Recent developments in mathematical aspects of relativistic fluids: Introduction

 For the sake of brevity, we will not provide a thorough literature review.
 Hence, works will be cited only when directly connected to the results being presented.
 The topics here surveyed all belong to very active fields of research, with important contributions from many authors, and a detailed literature review would be outside our scope.
 This, unfortunately, will leave several interesting and related works unmentioned.
 In this sense, our manuscript is more properly understood as a review -- in the sense that we review specific results and techniques -- rather than a survey -- where one would provide a comprehensive overview of the status of the field.
-An incomplete list of important results in relativistic fluids that will not be discussed or mentioned further includes \cite{Elskens-Kiessling-2020, Speck-2012, Speck-2013, Rodnianski-Speck-2013, Hadzic-Speck-2015, Rodnianski-Speck-2018-1, Rodnianski-Speck-2018-2, Speck-2018-2, Oliynyk-2021, Fajman-Oliynyk-Wyatt-2021, Liu-Oliynyk-2018-1, Liu-Oliynyk-2018-2, Oliynyk-2015, Oliynyk-2012-2, LeFloch-Rendall-2011, Rendall-Stahl-2008, Grubic-LeFloch-2015, Burtscher-LeFloch-2014, Andersson-Burtscher-2019, Beheshti-Kroon-2022, Hadzic-Lin-2021}, and readers interested in exploring the field of relativistic fluids are encouraged to look at these works and references therein.
+That said, in an attempt to convey the richness of the field of mathematical relativistic fluid dynamics, in Sect.~\ref{S:Further_important_results} we provide some discussion of important works in relativistic fluids that are not directly related to the topics that are the main focus of our presentation.